cohort-2026/reactTraining-delegates/Projects/Day02_Modern_JavaScript_and_Your_First_React_App/README.md

+Note from intern: Please note lab 2.3 changes were pushed to https://github.com/Rikiflame01/react-course as part of the task is to create another repository.

 # Day 2 projects: Modern JavaScript and Your First React App

 This folder holds the starting points and finished solutions for the three Day 2 labs.
 Follow the lab steps in the Day 2 delegate handbook; use the solution folders to check your work or to catch up.